slate-studio/character_editor/README.md

  - fix copy/paste in the editor (test Safari/Chrome/FF, might be related to span issue)
  - flexible toolbar settings
  - insert images
+ - pre tag is not removed when unset

 ### Span Issue: happens only in Chrome